xpublish-community/xpublish-intake/README.md

 ## Setup

-The `intake` plugin will be automatically discoverd by `xpublish` if you have the library installed.
+The `intake` plugin will be automatically discovered by `xpublish` if you have the library installed.
 This will work for most users if you don't need to customize the endpoints.

 If you specify your plugins manually you will need to add `IntakePlugin` to the `plugins` argument of `xpublish.Rest` or register the `IntakePlugin` explicitly.